Section I. Quarantine and Other Pre-Show Prep

-Quarantine incidents: If any of the following should occur in a kennel during the quarantine period, the owner must consult a Health Inspection team member for a decision.
-These guidelines below are for the health inspection team’s consideration, not the owner’s.
+Quarantine incidents: If any of the following should occur in a kennel during the quarantine period, the owner must email the Health Inspection Team for a decision.
+The recommended actions below are for the health inspection team’s consideration, not the owner’s.
 Symptoms occurring closer to the time of the show are considered more serious.
 The Health Inspection team’s decision is final.

 Section II.
 Show Planning

 Pet Expo situations with multiple breeds of animals present are no longer considered safe for gerbil shows.
 Outbreaks have occurred at these types of venues.
 Shows should also not be held at locations with petting farms, farm animals, or animals that are processed for meat.